akreienbring/s-central/README.md

 ## Overview

-Shelly Central is a client (React) / server (nodejs) application to monitor and control your Shelly devices.
+S-Central is a client (React) / server (nodejs) application to monitor and control your Shelly devices.
 The server collects all relevant information about your devices by using RPC calls and websocket connections.
 The client is a webapplication that makes monitoring and controlling your Shellies easy. <br/>
-Shelly Central is cloudless.
+S-Central is cloudless.
 That means it makes you (sort of) independent from the Shelly Cloud Control Center.

 The server must run in your local network and acts as a broker between your Shellies and the client application.
 The communication with the client is strictly websocket based.

 ## Features
-Shelly Central supports English, Spanish and German.
+S-Central supports English, Spanish and German.

 - **Dashboard**<br/>
   Informs you about connected Shellies, current and timelined consumption, running scripts, cloud connection.